FAQ

 EOLDN (and its parent organization, CEIR) does not provide legal services and is unable to provide advice on legal questions.
 However, we are happy to help match you with an EOLDN attorney as quickly as possible.

-EOLDN’s communications support is available to current U.S. election officials regardless of political affiliation.
+EOLDN’s communications support is available to current, eligible U.S. election officials regardless of political affiliation.

 To be eligible, election officials either must be a recognized governmental election authority or act under the supervision of a recognized governmental election authority.
 Anyone acting under the supervision of a political party (e.g., a partisan poll watcher) is not eligible.